-- build.gradle the build script - gradle/ contains the gradle-wrapper.jar file, among other things. - gradlew the wrapper script for running Gradle on Unix - gradlew.bat the wrapper script for running Gradle on Windows - src/main/java where your main Java code should be placed - src/test/java where your JUnit test code should be placed apply plugin: 'java'
+''' build.gradle gradle/ Files for running Gradle. gradlew shell script for running Gradle on Unix. batch script for running Gradle on Windows. src/main/java where your main Java code should be placed. src/test/java where your JUnit test code should be placed. '''

-When you run Gradle (using the script gradlew or gradlew.bat), it by default reads in the file build.gradle.
-This file is the build script and it contains rules for how to build the project.
+When you run Gradle, it reads in the file build.gradle.
+This file is called the build script and it contains rules for how to build the project.
 Take a look at build.gradle.
-The only thing it contains is a line of code that says that the Java plugin should be used:
+The only thing it contains is the following lines of code that says that the Java plugin should be used: